 Others attending are 2017 graduates and NMIT staff members including former graduates, Caroline Holland and Olivia Carson.

-Olivia Carson, the B. Com programme co-ordinator, says the degree has been re-developed for next year for the first time in its history to give it more flexibility for students.
+Olivia Carson, the Bachelor of Commerce programme co-ordinator, says the degree has been re-developed for next year for the first time in its history to give it more flexibility for students.
 “The emphasis is moving away from classroom learning, giving more options for people who are working full-time or who can’t come to the campus every day.”

 John Inglis says the degree will continue to focus on applied learning, making graduates “work and world ready.